 Hotel “Edem”.
-The hotel is located in the central part of the city, in close proximity to the main Greek Catholic church in Ukraine - the Cathedral of St. George.
+The hotel is located in the central part of Lviv, in the vicinity of the main Greek Catholic ?hurch in Ukraine - the Cathedral of St. George.

 20 cozy and comfortable rooms of different categories, Wi-Fi.
 It is not allowed to smoke in the rooms and other areas of the hotel.
 There is a restaurant (European and Ukrainian cuisine) on the first floor.
 Horodotska Street, 95 A, Syechyenova Street, 6 (another entrance).
 Phones: +38 032 240 31 05, +38 050 071 82 28.

 Mini-hotel “Irena”.
 It is located in a quiet historic area of the city in a house with a hundred years of history.

 27 rooms, Wi-Fi.
 Cafe-bar “Irene” (Ukrainian and European cuisine).
 Storozhenko Street, 21.
 Phones: +380 32 239 58 94, +380 32 239 51 74, +380 67 670 19 80.